 Like all municipalities in Victoria, Monash has its own Municipal Emergency Management Plan for handling natural disasters and emergencies.
 This plan, coordinated through the Victoria Police by a Municipal Emergency Response Coordinator, sets out the procedures to be followed when Council and Community Resources are required in the case of an emergency.

-Monash is generally a low risk area, however storm, flood damage, major transport emergency or chemical spillage may require an appropriate and prompt response.
+Monash is generally a low risk area, however an appropriate and prompt response may be required for storms, floods, heatwaves, fires, chemical spills, major transport emergencies, disruptions to electricity or gas services and pandemics.
 It is important for residents to know how the Municipal Emergency Management Plan operates and what to do in an emergency.

 Under the Municipal Emergency Management Plan, many services can be called in to help including Ambulance and Fire Services, local Council, Service Authorities, Victorian Department of Human Services, Other State and Federal Government Departments, and the media.
 These organisations have a specific role to play, depending on the nature of the emergency and the need at the time.